 What are the main differences between satin vs eggshell paint?

-The main point of difference between satin and eggshell paint is their sheen.
-Satin has a higher sheen than eggshell so it’s glossier and more shiny.
+The main point of difference between satin and eggshell paint is their paint sheen level.
+Satin has a higher sheen than eggshell so it’s glossier and more shiny – although not as shiny as gloss paint.
 Eggshell on the other hand is more akin to a matte paint, which is a popular paint idea for redecorating interior walls.

 Where to apply satin and eggshell paint

 Both satin and eggshell paints can be used on interior woodwork including doors, window and door frames, skirting boards, architraves, stair railings and other architectural details.
 Eggshell is better for a lower sheen with a matte emulsion feel while satin is glossier.

 ‘Satin paint is optimal for woodwork coverage, similar to silk but more concealing of wood markings and imperfections,’ explains Tobie Lewis, senior brand manager at Valspar Paint.
 ‘The sleek finish also softens the appearance of color pigments, ideal for delicate and detailed finishes in kitchens and as a living room paint finish.
 Eggshell finishes have less of a gloss to them, as they reflect a subtle amount of light – working really well on interior wood surfaces and baseboards.’

 Which is more durable?